Guillaume-Lachapelle/Hexagon-DeliverySystem/README.md

 Link to google drive with documentation: https://drive.google.com/drive/folders/1XTkQnpd3fBCVHEAsX2TQxAsdB5yNfWlX?usp=sharing

-**Note:** There is also a "documentation" folder in the repository with all the documentation for the project.
+**Note:** There is also a `documentation` folder in the repository with all the documentation for the project.

 ## Objective